borg286/sevtech2/README.md

 * Aqueducts tutorial: [https://www.youtube.com/watch?v=S7lRbhtiluw](https://www.youtube.com/watch?v=S7lRbhtiluw)

+* You can make an infinite water source with 3 aqueduct blocks in a line and placing water sources on the 2 ends.
+The middle will become a water source.

 * Several items like Gears have easier to craft recipes now, be sure to double-check recipes for items from previous ages that were difficult to craft.

 * Stone wand lets you build out platforms quickly.